 Parallel Artificial Membrane Permeability Assay-BBB Kit

-- Assess blood brain barrier (BBB) membrane permeability of test compounds.
+- For quantitative determination of blood brain barrier (BBB) membrane permeability of test compounds.

 - Convenient.
 Includes all necessary equipment to run a PAMPA plate.

 - Simple and low-cost.
 Procedure is easy to follow and more affordable than cell-based permeability assays.